apache/incubator-resilientdb-blog/_posts/2024-07-16-SmartContractsCLI.md

 - `compile`: Compile a Solidity contract.
 - `deploy`: Deploy a smart contract.
 - `execute`: Execute a function within a deployed smart contract.
+- `add_address`: Add external addresses to the system.
+- `list-deployments`: List all deployed contracts.
+- `clear-registry`: Clear the deployment registry.

 #### Creating a New Account